platterz/workshop-backend/README.md

 # Introduction
-This repository contains a simple (but implemented) backend for the corresponding front end portion of the workshop.
+This repository contains a simple implemented read-only backend API.
-Front enders can use this app in the same way they use our regular API.

 # Objective
 The purpose of this workshop is to learn to dockerize and deploy your application.